Lake Gurzia: Dam

 The structure of the current dam dates back to 1922; it is a simple arch dam 50 meters high, leased to Enel Produzione for hydroelectric use.
 The impounded volume is 1.26 million cubic meters.
 The dam has foundations resting on a substrate formed by a Pleistocene moraine belonging to the Ivrea Morainic Amphitheatre.

 An underground pipeline feeds the downstream hydroelectric plant of Ponte Preti, located in the municipality of Strambinello.
-The plant has two generating units with a power output of 6.2 MW and utilizes a water flow of 3.2 m3/s with a drop of 132 m.
+The plant has two generating units with a power output of 6.2 MW and uses a water flow of 3.2 m3/s with a drop of 132 m.
 The plant is one of the oldest in Italy, with construction beginning in 1888.

 Hiking

 Just west of the lake are the Torre Cives hill (585 m) and the Monti Pelati, protected by the namesake nature reserve.
-The municipality of Vidracco has recently established an ecomuseum of water and several trails and small equipped areas around the lake, enabling pedestrian connections with hiking routes within the reserve.
+The municipality of Vidracco maintains an ecomuseum of water and several trails and small equipped areas around the lake, enabling pedestrian connections with hiking routes within the reserve.